furaizi/coursework-programming-fundamentals/README.md

 ![image](https://github.com/furaizi/coursework-programming-fundamentals/assets/107194668/dd5ffe91-cdbf-4d43-8a0e-ae3f689e3014)

 * For 'server address' you need to enter IPv4 address of the server.
 If you have launched the server on your local machine, just enter 'localhost'.
 * For 'server port' you need to enter the port of the server.
-You can get know it from the server administrator.
+You can get it from the server administrator.
 * For 'username' you can choose any nickname you want.
 It only shouldn't contain spaces.

 ## Start the GUI client